fancidev/qtinter/docs/reference.rst

    In addition to asyncio's :external:ref:`asyncio-event-loop-methods`, this class defines the following methods for Qt interop:

-   .. method:: call_next(callback, *args, context=None) -> asyncio.Handle:
+   .. method:: exec_modal(fn: typing.Callable[[], typing.Any]) -> None

-      Schedule *callback* to be called with *args* and *context* right after the current callback completes.
-This method must be called from within a callback or coroutine.
+      Schedule *fn* to be called as interleaved code (i.e. not as a callback) immediately after the current callback completes.

-      Unless the current callback raises :exc:`KeyboardInterrupt` or :exc:`SystemExit`, *callback* is guaranteed to be called in the same loop iteration (without additional polling or interleaved code).
+      This method must be called from a coroutine or callback.
+There can be at most one pending *fn* at any time.

-      If this method is called multiple times, the callbacks will be invoked in reverse order (i.e. last-in-first-out).
+      If the current callback raises :exc:`KeyboardInterrupt` or :exc:`SystemExit`, *fn* will be called the next time the loop is run.

    .. method:: run_task(coro: typing.Coroutine, *, name: typing.Optional[str] = None) -> asyncio.Task